 Then I ate it.
 And I couldn’t stop.
 I COULDN’T. It possessed that undeniable creamy, decadent texture of risotto, mixed with flecks of smoked bacon, plenty of aged cheddar that had been transformed into a cheesy envelope of flavor, and chunks of seasoned grilled chicken that blended perfectly into a harmonious composition of comfort food in one bowl.

 - 2 strips thick cut bacon

-- 1 Tbsp. olive oil
+- 1 tbsp. olive oil

-- 1/2 cup yellow onion finely diced
+- 1/2 cup finely diced yellow onion

 - 2 cloves garlic minced